OptimalLockdown/Covid19inEngland/docs/_sources/index.rst.txt

 COVID-19 in England
 ===================
-The aim of this project is to predict daily evolution of COVID-19 pandemic in England to help policy makers and create a public discourse about transparent science at the time of crisis, based on cutting edge epidemic models calibrated on daily number of infected and deaths (age-structured).
+The aim of this project is to predict daily evolution of COVID-19 pandemic in England and to help policy makers decide how to best act to control the spread of the disease.
+We aim to create a public discourse about transparent science at the time of crisis, based on cutting edge epidemic models calibrated on daily numbers of hospitalized and deaths (age-structured).

 (**Work in Progress**)